buergimi/t3ext-fal_migration_undoubler/Documentation/Index.rst

       en

 :Description:
-      Manual for FAL _migration undoubler.
+      Manual for FAL _migration undoubler. *_Please do not use yet!
+The migrations in link and RTE fields are missing_*

 :Keywords:
       fal_migration_undoubler, FAL, cleaner